cardillan/mindcode/doc/syntax/TOOLS-MLOG-WATCHER.markdown

 # Mlog Watcher

-Mlog Watcher is a Mindustry by Sharlottes which can be found on [GitHub](https://github.com/Sharlottes/MlogWatcher).
+Mlog Watcher is a Mindustry mod by [Sharlottes](https://github.com/Sharlottes) which can be found on [GitHub](https://github.com/Sharlottes/MlogWatcher).
 Thanks to Mlog Watcher it is possible to automatically inject a compiled mlog code into a processor in Mindustry, in a much easier and vastly superior way compared to transferring the code via clipboard.

 Both the web app and the command-line tool can interact with the Mlog Watcher.